l7mp/stunner/examples/cloudretro/README.md

 Demo adopted from [CloudRetro](https://github.com/giongto35/cloud-game).

 Please note that this demo is only for showcasing STUNner in this enviroment.
-Many CloudRetro functions does not work; shared-save, shared-roms, areas, etc.
+Many CloudRetro functions do not work; shared-save, shared-roms, areas, etc.